SandaruKasa/unisearch/README.txt

-You can specify a range of characters as arguments, unicode will show these characters in nice tabular format, aligned to 256-byte boundaries.
+You can specify a range of characters as arguments, unisearch will show these characters in nice tabular format, aligned to 256-byte boundaries.
 Use two dots ".." to indicate the range, e.g.

-       unicode 0450..0520
+       unisearch 0450..0520

 will display the whole cyrillic, armenian and hebrew blocks (characters from U+0400 to U+05FF)

-       unicode 0400..
+       unisearch 0400..

 will display just characters from U+0400 up to U+04FF

 Use --fromcp to query codepoints from other encodings:

-$ unicode --fromcp cp1250 -d 200
+$ unisearch --fromcp cp1250 -d 200
 U+010C LATIN CAPITAL LETTER C WITH CARON
 UTF-8: c4 8c  UTF-16BE: 010c  Decimal: &#268;
 Č (Č)